 - Current Medical Expenses – This includes all the fees for hospital care, emergency room visits, surgery, appointments with medical professionals, and assistive devices.

-- Lost Wages – Compensation for lost wages – between the time of the truck accident and the settlement of your case.
+- Lost Wages between the time of the truck accident and the settlement of your case.

 Non-Economic Damages That Can Result From The Accident:

-- Pain And Suffering – This includes compensation for all your physical suffering resulting from the truck accident injuries.
-Your lawyer will consider things such as the extent of your injuries and the expected period of suffering when calculating your compensation.
+- Pain and Suffering – Your lawyer will consider the extent of your injuries and the expected period of suffering when calculating your compensation.

-- Mental Anguish – A victim will suffer emotionally after a truck accident apart from physical pain – emotional distress, embarrassment, fright, nervousness, worry, grief.
+- Mental Anguish – A victim will suffer emotionally after a truck accident apart from physical pain.

-A few examples involving negligence which are applicable to commercial drivers of trucks include running a red light, speeding, texting while driving, falling asleep while driving.
+A few examples involving negligence that are applicable to commercial drivers of trucks include running a red light, speeding, texting while driving, and falling asleep while driving.

 - Maintain a log-book with their driving hours

 - Document every break that the driver takes and all services